Development and application of novel methods for large scale genetic studies in Chinese and UK populations

 - Integration of association results with expression, pathway or other external datasets, to elucidate the functional basis for the observed associations

-- Investigation of differences between UK and Chinese populations
+- Investigation of differences in genetic architecture of UK and Chinese populations

-There will be in-house training in epidemiology and in statistical and computational genetics, and attendance at relevant courses including the Wellcome Trust course “Design and Analysis of Genetic-based Association Studies”.
+There will be in-house training in epidemiology and in statistical and computational genetics, and attendance at relevant courses including the Wellcome Trust course “Genetic Analysis of Population-based Association Studies”.
+By the end of the DPhil, the student will be able to plan, undertake and interpret analyses of large-scale genetic and epidemiological data, and to report research findings, including publications as the lead author in peer-reviewed journals and presentation at national/international conferences.

 FIELD WORK, SECONDMENTS, INDUSTRY PLACEMENTS AND TRAINING